 If you want a slightly larger button, this wood grain option by VKO looks great and feels great.

-It has a 12mm concave surface, which contours nicely with your fingertip, and it includes a rubber ring that helps the button stay firmly connected to the camera.
+It features a 12mm concave surface that contours nicely with your fingertip, and includes a rubber ring to help the button stay firmly connected to the camera.

 Made of high-quality wood and brass thread screw.
 This is probably one of the best feeling buttons I have, and I always use it on at least one of my cameras.